 against each of the GDRs were issued in the name of the Depository -

 Deutsche Bank Trust Company Americas.
-As on March 31, 2013, 85,035 GDRs
+As on March 31, 2016, NIL GDRs

 existing paid up capital of the Company.

-The manner of utilization of GDR proceeds as on March 31, 2013, is as
+The manner of utilization of GDR proceeds as on March 31, 2016, is as

-Assets purchases including CPE 7,669.88
+Acquisition of FA including CPE 7,669.88

-Issue Expenses 344.63
+GDR Issue Expenses 344.63

-Advance to Subsidiary 56.14
+Money given to erstwhile Subsidiary 56.14